Gbrad1/mtgGameReviewer/README.md

 Discord bot used to record mtg games via a modal and user input once the user has executed the '/record' command.

 # Commands
-/record - pops up a modal to record user input.
-/crown - Sets "The Monarch 👑" role to whoever is specified.
+/record - pops up a modal to record user input./n /crown - Sets "The Monarch 👑" role to whoever is specified.
 Should be the winner of the last game.

 # Additional Features